 The Metaphysics of Aristotle has ambiguities that impede understanding.
 The lack of resolution contributed to the different standpoints adopted by Ibn Sina and Ibn Rushd.
 Farabi was evidently aware of the textual drawback.
 He contributed his own version, apparently believing that Aristotle omitted relevant components found in the Neoplatonist tradition.
 “Farabi does not merely offer refinements on Aristotle’s general metaphysics but also develops a full blown special metaphysics, thereby completing Aristotle’s project” (Therese-Anne Druart, “Farabi iii.
 Metaphysics,” Encyclopaedia Iranica online).

 Farabi furthered his metaphysical format in the “emanationist” texts, which are Mabade ara ahl al-madina al-fazela (Opinions of the People of the Virtuous City) and al-Siyasa al-madaniya (The Political Regime).
-For the former, see R. Walzer, ed. and trans., Al-Farabi on the Perfect State (Oxford University Press, 1985).
 In these books, Farabi combines Neoplatonist emanationism and the Aristotelian version of celestial spheres in a “political philosophy.”

 In addition to being a philosopher and logician, Farabi was also a practising musician.
 Four of his eight musical texts have survived.
 His lengthy work Kitab al-Musiqa (Book on Music) is the most important musical treatise surviving from medieval Islam.
 This document was unknown in medieval Europe; the Christians there were familiar only with a short chapter on music in another book of Farabi.
 “Scholars of medieval European music are seldom aware of Farabi’s importance for music theory or the significance of his commentaries on the works of the ancient Greek music theorists” (George Sawa, “Farabi v.
 Music,” Encyclopaedia Iranica online).

 Farabi is reported to have adopted the ascetic robe of Sufis.
 The source is Ibn al-Qifti (1172-1258), an Egyptian Arab annalist.
 This detail has provoked some disagreements; the reason for wearing such robes discernibly varied.
 If true, the preference of Farabi might be explained by a celibate lifestyle (he is reported to have died a bachelor).
 However, it is clear enough that Farabi was not a typical renunciate; his conceptual approach differed radically from pietist attitudes generally expressed by Sufis.
-Farabi basically exhibited an independence, his role denoting that “philosophy represented free thinking, or, better, the freedom to think” (Ian R. Netton, Al-Farabi and his School, London: Routledge, 1992, p.
-7).
+Farabi basically exhibited an independence, his role denoting that “philosophy represented free thinking, or, better, the freedom to think” (Netton 1992:7).

 In this capacity, some commentators say that he attempted a philosophical reconciliation of Aristotle with Islam, something of considerable relevance at that era.
 Nevertheless, there are strong indications that Farabi considered philosophy to be superior to religion.
 The crux of the matter is that he contributed his own “neo-Aristotelian” philosophical system.

 His corpus extends to over a hundred attributed works; only a proportion of these have survived.
 Many of his extant works are devoted to logic and the philosophy of language.
 The confrontation between Greek and Arabic raised problems for philosophical solution in language.
-Many centuries before J. L. Austin (entry no. 5) and Wittgenstein (entry no. 8), Farabi made his own analysis of language, though in very different circumstances.
+Many centuries before J. L. Austin and Wittgenstein, Farabi made his own analysis of language, though in very different circumstances.